-Hubbell is a global manufacturer of quality electrical products and utility solutions for a broad range of customer and end-market applications.
-Products are either sourced complete, manufactured or assembled by subsidiaries in the United States, Canada, Puerto Rico, China, Mexico, the UK, Brazil, Australia, Spain and Ireland.
-Hubbell also participates in joint ventures in Hong Kong and the Philippines and maintains offices in Singapore, Italy, China, India, Mexico, South Korea, Chile and countries in the Middle East.
-Each of the above references to manufacturing locations, joint venture participation, and office locations relate to the three year period ending December 31, 2022.
+The Company is a global manufacturer of quality electrical products and utility solutions for a broad range of customer and end-market applications.
+Products are either sourced complete, manufactured or assembled by subsidiaries in the United States, Canada, Puerto Rico, China, Mexico, the UK, Brazil, Australia, Spain, Ireland and the Republic of the Philippines.
+The Company also participates in joint ventures in Hong Kong and the Republic of the Philippines and maintains offices in Singapore, Italy, China, India, Mexico, South Korea, Chile and countries in the Middle East.
+Each of the above references to manufacturing locations, joint venture participation, and office locations relate to the three year period ending December 31, 2023.